jeremymarch/hopliteKB-LibreOffice/README.md

 from inside the hoplite-ext folder.
 Install hoplitekb.oxt in LibreOffice as above.

 ## Use:
-Add polytonic Greek diacritics by first typing a Greek vowel (or rho).
-Next, while holding Control (Command on Mac), press a key 1-9 to toggle on/off diacritics.
+Use your usual Greek keyboard to type base letters.
+Use this extension to add diacritics.
+After typing a vowel, while holding Control (Command on Mac), press a key 1-9 to toggle on/off diacritics.
 The 1-9 keys are bound to:
 1. rough breathing
 2. smooth breathing
 3. acute